RedStoneMango/git-readme-updater/README.md

 ### ❗ This repository is not finished yet.
 I'm actively developing this tool and will be done as soon as possible ❗

-A collection of Bash scripts to **dynamically update sections in GitHub README files** with ease.
-Automate README updates across multiple repositories using a simple CLI toolchain.
+A collection of Bash scripts to **dynamically update sections in README files** with ease.
+Automate README updates across multiple (remote) repositories using a simple CLI toolchain.

 ---